dholle2/RayTracer/README.md

-Utilities folder from Ray Tracing form the Ground Up.
+Framework code from Ray Tracing form the Ground Up.